vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step4.md

 ---

+*Note: In my testing, this did not work.
+If it doesn't work for you, it is expected; if it does work for you, you are a wizard.
+In any case, the preferred method for doing rollbacks is still via your source control.*

-To rollback, simply select the `History and Rollback` button in the application and select the revision you want to rollback to.
+To rollback, select the `History and Rollback` button in the application and select the revision you want to rollback to.

 You can try it now with the `namespaces` application